sindreij/willow/README.md

 the DOM.
 The first "virtual diffing" just deleted the whole DOM and recreated it with the new Html, but I latter added a "real" dom-diffing algorithm.

-Writing this is possible writing no lines of javascript-code, thanks to the [web-sys](https://crates.io/crates/web-sys) and [js-sys](https://crates.io/crates/js-sys) crates, which builds on [https://crates.io/crates/wasm-bindgen](wasm-bindgen).
+Writing this is possible without writing any javascript-code, thanks to the [web-sys](https://crates.io/crates/web-sys) and [js-sys](https://crates.io/crates/js-sys) crates, which builds on [https://crates.io/crates/wasm-bindgen](wasm-bindgen).